luigiminardim/UnB-FinalProject-DnsOverBitcoin/README.md

 from the inscription and fetches the corresponding DNS records from the Nostr network to respond to the DNS query.

-The system consists of two main components: the Nostr-DNS Wallet, designed to create and manage Name-Tokens representing subdomain labels, and the Nostr-DNS Server, operated by domain owners to resolve these subdomains under its domains based on these Name-Tokens.
+The system consists of two main components: the DNS-Nostr Wallet, designed to create and manage Name-Tokens representing subdomain labels, and the DNS-Nostr Server, operated by domain owners to resolve these subdomains under its domains based on these Name-Tokens.

 ## Features

-### Nostr-DNS Wallet
+### DNS-Nostr Wallet

 - **Standard Bitcoin Wallet Functions**: Send and receive satoshis.
-- **Nostr-DNS Name-Token** creation and management:
+- **DNS-Nostr Name-Token** creation and management:
-  - Create _Nostr-DNS Name-Tokens_ on the Bitcoin blockchain (representing labels for subdomains).
+  - Create _DNS-Nostr Name-Tokens_ on the Bitcoin blockchain (representing labels for subdomains).
-  - Update the Nostr public key associated with a _Nostr-DNS Name-Token_, effectively changing the owner of the DNS records in the Nostr Network, which requires creating a new inscription.
+  - Update the Nostr public key associated with a _DNS-Nostr Name-Token_, effectively changing the owner of the DNS records in the Nostr Network, which requires creating a new inscription.
-  - Transfer ownership of _Nostr-DNS Name-Tokens_ to other wallets.
+  - Transfer ownership of _DNS-Nostr Name-Tokens_ to other wallets.
-  - Revoke _Nostr-DNS Name-Tokens_.
+  - Revoke _DNS-Nostr Name-Tokens_.
 - **Nostr Integration**: Publish DNS records as text notes to a Nostr relay using the Nostr public key.
-This allows the Nostr-DNS server to fetch records from the Nostr network.
+This allows the DNS-Nostr server to fetch records from the Nostr network.

-### Nostr-DNS Server
+### DNS-Nostr Server

 - **Name-Token Resolution:** Reads Bitcoin UTXOs by scanning the Bitcoin blockchain to find the mapping between named tokens (representing subdomain labels under the server owner's domain) and their associated Nostr public keys in the token's inscription.
 - **Subdomain Resolution:** Specifically resolves subdomains formed by combining a registered label with the server owner's configured domain (e.g., `label.nostr.dns.app`).
 It fetches DNS records from a specific Nostr relay using the associated Nostr public key obtained from the Name-Token's inscription on the Bitcoin blockchain.